The Dilemma Between Data Transformations and Adversarial Robustness for Time Series Application Systems

-The trend extraction techniques, however, do not remove the features used but manage to force the data into a lower dimensional manifold.
-For the candlesticks, the transformation into the 4-tuple strayed the away from the intrinsic dimensionality by reshaping the features.
-This transformation contributed in fundamental information loss for the dataset while straying away from the intrinsic dimension resulting on the higher relative end of codimension and the one of most efficient creation of adversarial examples with a 60.98\% decrease in robustness at $\epsilon = 1.0$.
+The trend extraction techniques, however, do not remove the features used but manage to force the data into a lower dimensional manifold by generalizing the trends that normally contribute to the high dimensionality in trained models \citep{xu2017feature}.
+For the candlestick charting, the transformation into the four-tuple reshaped the features but contributed to fundamental information loss for the dataset.
+The information loss resulted on the higher relative end of codimension and the one of most efficient creation of adversarial examples with a 60.98\% decrease in robustness at $\epsilon = 1.0$.
 However, EMA seemed to not smooth the manifold enough for a drastic change from the baseline data.
-Therefore, no statistically significant change to the intrinsic dimension or the data manifold results in a performance on par with baseline.
-Table \ref{sample-table} shows a summary of the results.
+Therefore, no statistically significant change to the data manifold results in a performance on par with the baseline.